-The Folger Pinnacle instrument platform was installed on August 23, 2010 (watch the installation cruise highlights) and connected on February 2, 2011 by a combined team of Pelagic Technologies divers, the Bamfield Marine Sciences Centre (BMSC), and Ocean Networks Canada.
+The Folger Pinnacle instrument platform was installed on August 23, 2010 and connected on February 2, 2011 by a combined team of Pelagic Technologies divers, the Bamfield Marine Sciences Centre (BMSC), and Ocean Networks Canada.
 Since then, a wealth of data has been gathered by instruments affixed to this 23m deep platform.
 However, in recent months, Dilumie Abeysirigunawardena, one of our data specialists, noticed a drop in the instruments’ data quality and sensitivity.
 Some stopped working altogether, while signals from others have gradually diminished.
 (See, for example, the drop-off in irradiance from our light sensor below – you’d normally expect June to be brighter than February!)

 Folger Pinnacle was not visited during our recent 3-week July cruise because it is the only site on the NEPTUNE Observatory that is serviced by professional divers; the other four nodes and the Folger Deep instrument platform (complement site at Folger Passage node; are too deep for divers and the waters at Folger Pinnacle are generally too turbulent for large remotely operated vehicles.
 In addition, Folger Pinnacle is a unique site, situated in a rockfish conservation zone, where sunlight penetrates to a shallow reef populated by an abundance of life.

 Instrument Overview and Maintenance

 We were warned by Captain John Richards of BMSC that our marker buoy was missing (again) so the first task when we arrived at location on August 2, 2011 was to install a new purpose-designed marker buoy.